-Unlike the other trapping mechanisms, hydrodynamic trapping of $CO_2$ (Bachu et al., 1994) is not based on a single, specific physical or chemical trapping mechanism, but is a combination of the mechanisms reviewed previously, which operate simultaneously but at different rates while a plume of injected $CO_2$ is expanding and migrating.
-Injection of $CO_2$ into a deep laterallyunconfined aquifer rather than a structural or stratigraphic trap leads to trapping of $CO_2$ by all the previous mechanisms approximately as follows:
+Unlike the other trapping mechanisms, hydrodynamic trapping of CO2 (Bachu et al., 1994) is not based on a single, specific physical or chemical trapping mechanism, but is a combination of the mechanisms reviewed previously, which operate simultaneously but at different rates while a plume of injected CO_2 is expanding and migrating6.
+Injection of CO_2 into a deep laterally-unconfined aquifer rather than a structural or stratigraphic trap leads to trapping of CO_2 by all the previous mechanisms approximately as follows:

 - During injection the most important characteristics, as in structural and stratigraphic trapping, are availability of pore space and injectivity.
-Carbon dioxide will be stored in any small (including unmappable) structural and stratigraphic traps ("bumps") along the migration path of the CO2 plume. - CO2 dissolution starts as soon as CO2 contacts formation water, and the storage capacity depends not only on the in-situ pressure, temperature and water salinity, but also on the volume of water that is contacted by the injected CO2 (however, the amount of CO2 stored through dissolution during the injection phase is likely negligible); - Mineral precipitation of CO2 may also occur almost from the beginning of injection, but CO2 dissolution has to occur first, and the storage capacity depends on in-situ conditions and rock mineralogy, and also on the rock surface contacted by the CO2-saturated water.
-It is an extremely slow process;
+Carbon dioxide will be stored in any small (including unmappable) structural and stratigraphic traps ("bumps") along the migration path of the CO2 plume. - CO2 dissolution starts as soon as CO2 contacts formation water, and the storage capacity depends not only on the in-situ pressure, temperature and water salinity, but also on the volume of water that is contacted by the injected CO2 (however, the amount of CO2 stored through dissolution during the injection phase is likely to be comparatively low); - Mineral precipitation of CO2 may also occur almost from the beginning of injection, but CO2 dissolution has to occur first, and the storage capacity depends on in-situ conditions and rock mineralogy, and also on the rock surface contacted by the CO2-saturated water.
+It is an extremely slow process; - Residual gas trapping occurs as the plume of CO2 migrates through the aquifer after injection has stopped.
+The injected CO2 continues to migrate leaving in its wake immobile, free-phase CO2 trapped in the pore space at irreducible saturation.
+As this CO2 comes in contact with the invading water, it will dissolve over time.